douguet/LEA3D/README.md

 Retrieve and unzip LEA3D repository in your desired folder.
 See below for running the program.
 The decompressed directory containing executables is called LEA3D-main.

+## Linux

+Install:

+1. Python 3.7 and numpy

+2. RDKit

+3. PyMOL (a molecular viewer; more information at https://pymolwiki.org)

+Retrieve and unzip LEA3D repository in your desired folder.
+The directory containing executables is called LEA3D-main.
+See below for running the program MAIN.

+## MacOS

+Not tested

 ## Run LEA3D
 Create a folder called "Project", copy the content of the folder “examples” in Project directory and launch conda.